mxfng/dotfiles/README.md

 ### `sshx`

 Run to configure SSH authorization.
+Paired with the included SSH `config` file, `sshx` manages four different accounts: GitHub for personal and work, and GitLab for personal and work.
+The script will prompt the user to enter account information and instruct them on how to add SSH keys to the supported services, GitHub and GitLab.

 ### `title`